aivoric/DisasterResponse/README.md

 ### Results

-Below are the results after training the model:
+Below are the results after training the model.
+The "pretty" table results in the terminal are achieved by the python tabulate package: https://pypi.org/project/tabulate/

 ![Disaster Response Results](https://github.com/aivoric/DisasterResponse/blob/main/ml/results/model-results.png?raw=true)